 Educators who successfully earn their ISTE Certification will be recognized as strong pedagogical leaders with education technology.

-If your materials do not pass specific criteria you will receive feedback from the evaluators as to why.
+If your materials do not pass specific criteria you will receive feedback from the evaluators as to why this is the case.
 You will then have two months to update and resubmit your eportfolio.
-There will be a nominal fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)
+There a $75USD fee to re-submit your portfolio and you can submit up to two additional times after your original submission (total of 3 chances)

 - Recognition as an ISTE Certified Educator